eja/taz/README.md

 - Opens embedded browser directly to `http://127.0.0.1:35248`
 - Connect via existing router/network

+### Permissions & Sharing
+The Android app requires location permissions for BLE scanning and WiFi management permissions for hotspot functionality.
+These permissions are requested on first launch.
+Additionally, the app provides a copy of its own APK file to facilitate installation on other Android devices within the network.

 ## BBS Messaging System with Audio Room
 The BBS (Bulletin Board System) feature provides a simple messaging interface for team communication with added audio capability: